This article discusses the final evolutions of the starter Pokémon in Scarlet and Violet. Spoilers ahead.

 Special Defence: 75

-If you choose to skip Fuecoco, other Fire types that you can catch early on include Fletchling, Houndour, and Charcadet.
+If you choose to skip Fuecoco, other Fire types that you can catch early on include Houndour and Charcadet.
 Ceruledge, Charcadet’s Violet-exclusive evolution, shares Skeledirge’s Fire/Ghost typing.
 You’ll also be able to find Fletchling early on.
 While it’s a Normal/Flying type, its evolution, Fletchinder, is a Fire/Flying type.

 Quaxly / Quaxwell / Quaquaval